Chapter 0

 Task 0: Install Virtualization Software

-VMware Workstation or VMware Fusion is recommended and available free of charge on the VMware Store open to all K-State CS students.
+VMware Workstation or VMware Fusion is recommended and available free of charge on the VMware Website and is free for personal and academic use.

 You may need to install the latest version available for download and then update it within the software to get to the absolute latest version that supports the latest guest OS versions.